When you buy through links on this site, we may earn a commission. Learn more

 • Fork bags: low-capacity bags ideal for anything ranging from tools, food, and quick items.

-• Top-tube bags: also known as bento boxes, gas tanks, or fuel packs, these small packs are essential for snacks and easy-access items (i.e. phone, camera, USB chargers, etc.)
+• Top-tube bags: also known as bento boxes, gas tanks, or fuel packs, these small packs are essential for snacks and easy-access items (i.e. phones, camera, USB chargers, etc.)

 • Water bottle cages: depending on the type of frame bag being used, riders will often attach two internal cages and an extra cage under the downtube.
 As a substitute for fork bags, fork cages can also be used for additional hydration.